 Building a deck

-Before you add a deck to your house, check if you need planning approval.
-Find out the key facts about the property.
-These include zoning, overlays, lot size and if the property is included in a neighbourhood plan.
+Before you add a deck to your house, check if you need planning approval from Brisbane City Council.
+To begin, find out the key facts about your property, including zoning, overlays, lot size and if your property is included in a neighbourhood plan.

 Planning approval for decks